-Running relieves tension, depression and anxiety and as ‘feel good’ endorphins are released in the blood runners are happy people.
+Running relieves tension, depression and anxiety due to the release of ‘feel good’ endorphins in the blood.
+This means runners are happy people.

 As the body works hard the brain reaps the benefits.
 Running stimulates the creation of new nerve cells and blood vessels within the brain an organ that tends to shrink as a person ages.

 This is an integral muscle in the body, and as it works harder it also gets stronger.